 The Average Cost to Replace the Oil Pump Is Between $390 and $1,357, Depending on if You Go to the Mechanic or DIY.

 This price range is based on national averages for all vehicles and does not factor in taxes, fees, or your particular make and model.
 Related repairs or maintenance, such as changing the oil filter, changing the oil, and replacing the oil pan gasket and gaskets, might also need to be done.
-For a more accurate estimate based on your make, model, and location, use the RepairPal Fair Price Estimator.
+For a more accurate estimate based on your make, model, and location, check out the FIXD Sensor and free app!

 Cost at the Mechanic: $1,151-$1,357